-Since 2016 OAH has offered an award-winning fast-track mediation program to parties in Medicaid Fair Hearings cases.
+Since 2016, OAH has offered an award-winning fast-track mediation program to parties in Medicaid Fair Hearings cases.
 The success of that program continued this year.

-In 2019, 403 Medicaid Services cases were entered into the fast-track mediation program.
-Of these, 94% went to mediation, with 81% of fast-track mediations resolving either through a settlement agreement or a withdrawal by the participant.
-Altogether, 79% of Medicaid services cases resolve before hearing.
+In 2020, 426 Medicaid Services cases were entered into the fast-track mediation program.
+Of these, over 90% went to mediation, with 85% of fast-track mediations then resolving through either a settlement agreement or a withdrawal by the participant.